CassandraTolton/Coding-Blog/README.md

 <hr>

-so uh, a year has gone by since i last updated... whoops. my new years resolution is to contribute more to githum and make more projects and really start pushing myself to do and be better. so heres to a new year :cheers.
+so uh, a year has gone by since i last updated... whoops. my new years resolution is to contribute more to githum and make more projects and really start pushing myself to do and be better. so heres to a new year :beers:

+first thing on the list is taking screenshots of the hotel booking application and working on the read me. next updating my portfolio to include new things and change the style up a bit. last im going to start contributing to open sources, which im having quite a bit of anxiety just thinking about it but i need to push through it. on the bright side, i did finish the python course.